gebrial/llm-from-scratch/src/README.md

 * investigate batches where loss explodes
 * ~~clean dataset further (completely remove any stories with weird characters)~~ (done)
 * process inputs so that end of sequence doesn't predict beginning of next sequence (it should predict another endoftoken)
+* resubmit prompt completions with fixed version of text generator (this time don't skip special tokens like \n)

 ### resolve:
 * importing in scripts made from notebook in different folder